erasmus-without-paper/ewp-specs-api-omobilities/README.md

 * S informs R via CNR about a nomination cancellation.
 * `S --CANCELLED--> R`

-### Nomination recognized

-* Nomination status is `VERIFIED` and a student is about to leave for R.

-  Initial state:
-  `S --PENDING--> R`

-* S informs R via CNR about a nomination being verified.
-* `S --VERIFIED--> R`
-* From this moment we don't care about nomination status.
-* Time passes.
-* Student passes all the exams and returns to S.
-* S informs R via CNR about recognized mobility.
-* `S --RECOGNIZED--> R` (OR, sometimes, `S --VERIFIED--> R` - some HEIs don't store explicit information about mobility recognition)

 ### Nomination cancelled after approval

 * Nomination has been approved by the receiving HEI, and all initial formalities have been settled.